atsushieno/aap-juce/README.md

 ## Code origin and license

-This repository itself is licensed under the GPLv3 license.
+This repository itself is licensed under the AGPLv3 license (in sync with JUCE itself).